-Path: ias-component/process-type/process-set/module-data/
+Path: ias-component/process-type/process-set/module-data/ category id="ping-type"

 Custom processes that are pinged through the HTTP protocol must specify this category.
 This module data category consists of all the data required to perform such a ping.